Klik0/utwente-bigdata-group10/README.md

 * piggybank-0.12.0-chd5.2.1.jar (for storing in multiple files)

 # Execution
+> The data must be on the Hadoop file system before execution!

 The script can be executed using the following command:
 ```
 pig script.pig